 _____________

-“Bucharest’s memorial complex was inaugurated in August 2005 in The Revolution Square, where Romania’s Communist-Era dictator, Nicolae Ceaușescu, was publicly overthrown in December 1989.”
+“Bucharest’s memorial complex was inaugurated in August 2005 in Revolution Square, where Romania’s Communist-Era dictator, Nicolae Ceaușescu, was publicly overthrown in December 1989.”

 _____________